REPOmAN2v2/File-Pruner/README.md

 If you want to modify this to support another format, it's easy as long as the format is organised in mostly the same way and you want to delete the header.

-You'll have to modify the chunkID, which is the pattern you want to recognise.Everything up to that chunk is deleted.
-Depending on the length of your chunk you'll have to modify the way the chunk recognition code is built when reading the file, in findChunk().
+You'll have to modify the chunkID in file.c, which is the pattern you want to recognise.
+Everything up to that chunk is deleted.
+Depending on the length of your chunk you'll have to modify the way the chunk recognition code is built when reading the file, in file_find_chuck().
 Right now, it reads 4 bytes byte-by-byte and stores them in an uint32.

 The code is fairly well encapsulated.
 The directory parser is self contained and takes any number of struct _file members as arguments thanks to a simple macro.
 Two of these arguments can be callbacks to execute when encountering a dir or a file.
 Directories can be recursively searched if the flag is set.